disha-22/disha-22.github.io/_projects/engineering-design.md

 <h6> Details </h6>
 > This three week residential summer program at University of California Santa Cruz gave me an opportunity to learn basic engineering concepts and to apply them when building real life projects - like bridges, roller-coasters and hydraulic robots - under the specified constraints.
 <br><br>
+TODO for Disha - Describe your experience (evaluation below and course content in https://cty.jhu.edu/summer/docs/syllabi/egrd_1.pdf/ for reference.

 ---